DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

          4. Data swapping: Swapping data involves exchanging data between different records, which can still potentially allow for some degree of identification, especially if the data structure or patterns are recognizable.
          5. Data perturbation: is the use of false or misleading data in a database management system in order to redirect or thwart information confidentiality attacks.
          6. Synthetic data
+         7. Randomized masking: is one of many anonymization methods.
+When done correctly, it cannot be reversed to discover the original data.
   - 🟢**Randomizing data** Randomizing data is a common approach to anonymization.
 It involves replacing PII with artificial but realistic-looking data.
 This technique ensures that the data in a test environment does not correspond to any actual individuals, thus protecting privacy while maintaining the data’s utility for testing purposes.

 - **Policy ▶️ Standard ▶️ Baseline ▶️ Guideline ▶️Procedure**
     - **Policy**: Policy is High level from Management
     - **Standard** mandatory, must meet EXACTLY, no more, no less e.g DoD 8570, AR 25-2, NIST SP , 800 53.
 Standards selection refers to adding security controls based on external standards.
     - **Baseline** mandatory, must meet AT LEAST, can do more than it requires e.g CIS Benchmarks, or imaging.
 Imaging is done to deploy an identical configuration to multiple systems, but this is typically done after identifying security controls.
+Baselines are starting points, generally using lists, and they typically require modifications.
+Baselines are often used when creating images of OS
     - **Guideline** suggested practices, not mandatory e.g DoD STIGs, Microsoft NSA, PCI DSS, NIST 800-88

 - **Salami Attack** is a type of cyberattack or fraud where a perpetrator takes small, seemingly insignificant actions that individually appear harmless but collectively result in a substantial impact.
 The term "salami" is used metaphorically, implying that the attack slices off small pieces, like slicing a salami, which are not noticeable individually but accumulate to cause significant harm.